Scalingo/documentation/src/_posts/databases/mysql/2000-01-01-accessing.md

 2. Once the connection established, open DBeaver
 3. From the main menu, click the **New Connexion** button and select **MySQL** from the dropdown
-4. In the new window, select the **General** tab and fill the required
+4. In the new window, select the **Main** tab and fill the required
    information:
    - Server Host is now `127.0.0.1` or `localhost`
    - Port is most probably `10000`, unless you set it to something else
-   - Database must be gathered from the connection URI
+   - Database must be gathered from the [connection URI]({% post_url databases/mysql/2000-01-01-connecting %}#understanding-the-connection-uri)
-   - Username and Password must also be gathered from the connection URI
+   - Username and Password must also be gathered from the [connection URI]({% post_url databases/mysql/2000-01-01-connecting %}#understanding-the-connection-uri)
 {% assign img_url = "https://cdn.scalingo.com/documentation/screenshot_documentation_dbeaver_01.png" %}
 {% include mdl_img.html %}
 {:start="5"}